-- ▶ Swap designs with a 2nd group

-- ▶ Use a new piece of paper

-- ▶ At the top of the paper, put your names and the names of the design you are critiquing

-- ▶ Write a critique of the design decisions made

-- ▶ Deliverable: for each decision

-- ▶ What assumptions does it make?

-- ▶ Do you think these assumptions are reasonable?
+- ▶ Switch groups: half of group go to new groups - ▶ Use a new file - ▶ At the top, put your names and the names of the design you are critiquing - ▶ Write a critique of the design decisions made - ▶ Deliverable: for each decision - ▶ What assumptions does it make? - ▶ Do you think these assumptions are reasonable?
 If not, why not?
 What additional analysis or evidence might help test these assumptions?

-- ▶ Return the design back to group, along with your critique - ▶ Using the critique you just received, iterate on your design - ▶ May change or keep original decision - ▶ May add new decisions or delete decisions you want to leave open - ▶ Deliverable - ▶ New list of decisions - ▶ Update rationale and assumptions for decisions based on critique
+- ▶ Return to your original group, with a link to the critiques - ▶ Using the critique you just received, iterate on your design - ▶ May change or keep original decision - ▶ May add new decisions or delete decisions you want to leave open - ▶ Deliverable - ▶ New list of decisions - ▶ Update rationale and assumptions for decisions based on critique